vbrusca/ZigMatrixUtils/README.md

 ## Guides

 You can look into specific use cases for the library in the "Guides" section.
 **Please note that the guides may be slightly out of sync with regard to the latest version of the library as it develops.
 Those gaps will be closed periodically over time and as a better way of tracking the guides associated with code changes evolves.
 The guides associate library functions with vector and matrix actions etc. You can use them as a loose example of how to use the library.
+For more complex and comprehensive use cases check the unit tests for theorems, examples, and problems from the basis text books.

 [Guides](https://github.com/vbrusca/ZigMatrixUtils/tree/main/guides)